apache/druid/docs/configuration/index.md

 ###### Affinity

-Affinity configs can be provided to the _equalDistribution_ and _fillCapacity_ strategies using the "affinityConfig" field.
+Use the `affinityConfig` field to pass affinity configuration to the _equalDistribution_ and _fillCapacity_ strategies.
 If not provided, the default is to not use affinity at all.

 |Property|Description|Default|
 |--------|-----------|-------|